-Sony Ericsson developing Android 3.0-based gaming handsetAlex Wagner - Deputy Managing Editor, News Desk
+Sony Ericsson developing Android 3.0-based gaming handsetAlex Wagner - Editorial Director of News and Content

 Android gaming has been seriously lacking since the platform's release, but thanks to Sony Ericsson, the OS is about to get a jolt of gaming goodness.
 Engadget has received word from a "trusted source" that Sony Ericsson is developing a new gaming platform, ecosystem, and device based on Google's Android 3.0 operating system.
 The hardware is described as a cross between a Samsung Captivate and a PSP Go (note that the above image is an Engadget mockup), with gaming controls and PSP buttons in place of a QWERTY keyboard.
 Featuring a touch screen between 3.7 and 4.1 inches with a WVGA or better resolution and the possibility of both a 5 megapixel camera and 1 GHz Snapdragon processor, the device sounds like it will compete with the best Android phones we've seen to date.